-The 2019A Bonds - The 2019A Bonds will be secured by the subaccount in the Debt Service Reserve Account that also secures the 2006A through 2018A Bonds (the "Subaccount").
-The Subaccount is funded by cash and US Treasury investments in the amount of \$174,706,922, which represents 125% of the average Annual Debt Service Requirement for the current and succeeding fiscal years on the Outstanding Bonds.
-See "SPRINGING AMENDMENT TO THE AUTHORIZING RESOLUTION" herein for future changes to the Debt Service Requirement.
-No bond proceeds will be required to fund the Debt Service Reserve Requirement.
-As a result of the refunding of the Refunded Bonds and reduction in the Annual Debt Service Requirement, the Debt Service Reserve Requirement will be reduced by \$4,993,434.
-Those excess funds will be withdrawn from the Debt Service Reserve Account and deposited to the Escrow Deposit Trust Fund.

-The Subaccount is also funded by debt service surety bonds totaling \$190,879,187 issued by: Ambac Assurance Corporation ("Ambac") in the amount of \$84,763,631; MBIA Insurance Corporation ("MBIA") in the amount of \$59,394,551; Assured Guaranty Municipal Corp. ("AG Muni", formerly Financial Security Assurance, Inc.) in the amount of \$24,574,400; and Financial Guaranty Insurance Company ("FGIC") in the amount of \$22,146,605.
-As a result of downgrades of these insurers, the Turnpike was required to provide additional reserve funding.
-The Subaccount is now fully funded with cash and US Treasury investments.

-See "MISCELLANEOUS - Bond Ratings" below for a discussion of potential and actual rating agency actions with respect to various insurance companies, including Ambac, MBIA, AG Muni and FGIC.
+Debt Service Reserve Subaccount Securing the 2012A through 2021B Bonds - The Outstanding 2012A through 2021B Bonds are secured by a subaccount in the Debt Service Reserve Account (the "Subaccount").
+The Subaccount is funded by cash and U.S. Treasury investments in the amount of \$170,705,220, which represents 125% of the average Annual Debt Service Requirement for the current and succeeding Fiscal Years on the Outstanding Bonds.
+The Subaccount is also funded by debt service surety bonds totaling \$190,879,187 issued by: Ambac Assurance Corporation ("Ambac") in the amount of \$84,763,631; MBIA Insurance Corporation ("MBIA") in the amount of \$59,394,551; Assured Guaranty Municipal Corp., formerly Financial Security Assurance, Inc. ("AG Muni"), in the amount of \$24,574,400; and Financial Guaranty Insurance Company ("FGIC") in the amount of \$22,146,605.
+MBIA has entered into a reinsurance agreement with National Public Finance Guarantee Corporation ("National") whereby National has reinsured all U.S. public finance transactions of MBIA.
+As a result of downgrades of these insurers, the Department was required to provide additional reserve funding.
+As a result, the Subaccount is now fully funded with cash and U.S. Treasury investments.
+See "MISCELLANEOUS - Bond Ratings" below for the current ratings of Ambac, MBIA, AG Muni, and FGIC.